mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-As for the Rogue career, most Syleans gravitate towards honorable professions that provide them with financial and spiritual prosperity, avoiding those that directly involve them in crime for crime’s sake.
+As for the Rogue career, most Syleans gravitate towards honorable professions that provide them with financial and spiritual prosperity, avoiding those that directly involve them in crime for crime's sake.
 That said, they are no more or less ethical than humans of any other kind and might indulge in underworld-oriented activities if there are extenuating